 Cameron Highlands is a place that sparks a creative force in many people.
 Nature affects everyone differently, and that is something worth celebrating.
 Waking up with a sight of a lush forest topped with the morning mist instantly makes me take a deep breath of fresh air.
 Mornings in Cameron Highlands are unique for two reasons.
 First is the bird’s singing which helps me jump out of bed.
 Secondly, mornings get the most sun.
 With or without the sun the high altitude is accountable for the eternal spring.

 In the past, these hills become a second home for British colonialists, whose spirit is still present.
 Maybe at first, the weather eased the longing for home, but later I’m sure it was the generous nature that people didn’t want to leave behind.
 No wonder Jim Thompson (Thai silk mogul born in America) kept returning to this magical place, full of freshwater streams and a unique ecosystem.
-When we went on a hike with Mr. Madi, he took us close to Jim Thompson’s holiday home.
+When we went on a hike with Mr. Madi, he took us close to the last known Jim Thompson’s holiday guesthouse.

 Demolition of Cameron Highlands

 Sadly even this historical site is destroyed by human hand, just like everything else in Cameron Highlands!
 Plastic greenhouses are replacing once majestic rain forests and animals living once there.
 I am not kidding!
 Seeing a bigger animal than a squirrel in this area is a rarity.
 You can visit a bee farm or butterfly farm instead.
 Probably the last examples here around.